astrochili/vscode-defold/README.md

 ## Limitations

 At this moment you must use a modified `modules/lldebugger.lua` from this repository.
-But after resolving [tomblind/local-lua-debugger-vscode/#33](https://github.com/tomblind/local-lua-debugger-vscode/issues/33) and [defold/defold#5703](https://github.com/defold/defold/issues/5703) it will be possible to use `lldebugger.lua` from the installed VSCode extension folder.
+But after fixing [tomblind/local-lua-debugger-vscode/#33](https://github.com/tomblind/local-lua-debugger-vscode/issues/33) and [defold/defold#5703](https://github.com/defold/defold/issues/5703) it will be possible to use `lldebugger.lua` from the installed VSCode extension folder.

 There is no way to change breakpoints at runtime, only on pauses.
 Bind some key to call `debugger.requestBreak()` can be a great trick if you want to edit breakpoints at runtime but you don't have any breakpoints in the code at the moment.
 Watch [tomblind/local-lua-debugger-vscode/#32](https://github.com/tomblind/local-lua-debugger-vscode/issues/32) for updates.